 Specifically, sapacitabine is covered in granted, composition of matter patents that expire in 2014 in the United States and 2012 outside the United States.
-Sapacitabine is further protected by additional granted, composition of matter patents claiming certain, stable crystalline forms of sapacitabine and their pharmaceutical compositions and therapeutic uses that expire in 2022 and also patent applications claiming the combination of sapacitabine with decitabine which is being tested as one of the arms of the SEAMLESS Phase 3 trial.
+Sapacitabine is further protected by additional granted, composition of matter patents claiming certain, stable crystalline forms of sapacitabine and their pharmaceutical compositions and therapeutic uses that expire in 2022 (and may be eligible for a Hatch-Waxman term restoration of up to five years, which could extend the expiration date to 2027) and also patent applications claiming the combination of sapacitabine with hypomethylating agents, including decitabine, which is being tested as one of the arms of the SEAMLESS Phase 3 trial.
 In early development, amorphous sapacitabine was used.
 We have used one of the stable, crystalline forms of sapacitabine in nearly all our Phase 1 and in all of our Phase 2 clinical studies.
 We have also chosen this form for commercialization.
-Additional patents claim certain medical uses and formulations of sapacitabine which have emerged in our clinical trials.
+Additional patents and applicants claim certain medical uses and formulations of sapacitabine which have emerged in our clinical trials.
 Seliciclib is protected by granted, composition of matter patents that expire in 2016.
 Additional patents claim certain medical uses which have emerged from our research programs.